New Bosses Should Come with Warning Labels

 For the leader, the emotions are similar but different.
-There is certainly excitement about the new situation and yet the leader has a specific charge.
-At this point, the leader has a sense of the culture of the organization, the team, possibly the Board of Directors, the issues and the immediate challenges to be solved.
-A sense is not knowing until you get to know the team, listen and ask questions.
+They are undoubtedly excited about the new situation, and yet the leader has a specific charge.
+At this point, the leader has a sense of the culture of the organization, the team, possibly the Board of Directors, the issues, and the immediate challenges to be solved.
+A sense is not knowing until you get to know the team, listen, and ask questions.
 A sense is a trap.

 For myself, I have changed roles inside organizations and held leadership roles in several organizations.
-What I have found is that even if the change will improve the organization in the long run, employees have no idea who you are, your style and what you believe in.
+What I have found is that even if the change improves the organization, in the long run, employees have no idea who you are, your style, and what you believe in.
 This takes time.
 Often time, the leader does not have.

-- No Surprises – Never surprise us.
-If you make a mistake or there is a problem let us know immediately.
+- No Surprises: Never surprise us.
+If you make a mistake or there is a problem, let us know immediately.
 We can work through the issue together.
-We are all human and mistakes will happen.
-We are learning organization.
+We are all human, and mistakes will happen.
+We are a learning organization.

-- The Elevators – A simple thing to do is talk with students when on the elevator, or cafeteria, or student lounge or in the hallways.
+- The elevators: A simple thing to do is talk with students when on the elevator, or cafeteria, or student lounge or in the hallways.
 In the elevator, the student or students are a captive audience.
-Most people are quiet in the elevator and this is a great opportunity to just see how they are doing.
-I have always felt if the student says “okay”, we have an opportunity to ask a few more questions.
-Something might be off for them at school or home.
-The student(s) should say “great” or “well”.
-My experience tells me that for most students the University is a sanctuary.
+Most people are quiet in the elevator, and this is an excellent opportunity to just see how they are doing.
+I have always felt if the student says “okay,” we have a chance to ask a few more questions.
+Something might be off for them at school or at home.
+The student(s) should say “great” or “well.”
+My experience tells me that for most students, the university is a sanctuary.
 A place of focus and caring.
 A place where they have friends.
-A place where they are studying an area of interest, learning and growing.
-So when the response is “okay” there is something going on.
+A place where they are studying an area of interest, learning, and growing.
+So when the response is “okay,” something is going on.
 We need to demonstrate care and help.

 Over time, we will all get to know each other, and I look forward to the conversations.
 Let them know how you plan on getting to know them.
 This investment of time will create a more influential organization.